curtwarfield/linuxtutorials/how-to-configure-user-with-non-standard-home-directory.md

 * Red Hat Enterprise Linux
 * openssh
 ## Issue
-* How to create an `SSH` user with a non-standard home directory
+* How to create an `SSH` user with a non-standard home directory.
 ## Resolution
 1. Create the home directory for the user.
 ~~~plaintext